-SSL/TLS are application-level protocols used for transmitting messages over the Internet securely.
-Fiery servers support SSL v3 and TLS v1.0/v1.1/v1.2 protocols.
+SSL/TLS are application-level protocols used for transmitting messages over the internet securely.
+The Fiery server supports TLS 1.1 and TLS 1.2.
+SSL v3 and TLS 1.0 have been disabled on the Fiery server.
+All incoming connection requests using those two protocol versions will be denied.